 Student-centered, public education through Yukon First Nations’ worldviews.

-These schools are for all Yukon students and promote reconciliation by enhancing a Yukon First Nations model that puts the student first, through a strengths-based, community-centered approach.
+All Learners, Educators and families are welcome at FNSB schools.
+These schools are for all Yukon Learners, Educators and families.
+We promote reconciliation by enhancing a Yukon First Nations model that puts the student first, through a strengths-based, community-centered approach.
+We are all privileged and responsible for learning about and from the places and people we live and learn with - this is education based in reconciliation, which is everyone’s responsibility.

 FNSB Schools